How to Sharpen a Lawn Mower Blade (Safely)

 Step 9: Wipe and oil

 Wipe filings off the blade with a rag.
 Run a thin smear of fresh oil over the whole blade surface — stops surface rust between mows.
-Especially important if you live near the coast (Newcastle, Cairns, Perth coastal suburbs).
+Especially important if you live near the coast — Perth coastal suburbs, Newcastle, Cairns, the Gold Coast — where the salt air rusts bare steel inside a fortnight.
+Out west the Fremantle Doctor brings in coastal salt that buggers up bare steel quicker than you’d think, so a thin oil film genuinely matters.

 Step 10: Refit, torque, reconnect

 Sharpen at the start of every mowing season.
-Match the original bevel — don’t go sharper.
+Match the original bevel — dont go sharper.
 Victa swing-back: leading edge only, never the trailing curve.
 Balance on a nail.
-Ten minutes a year, and your lawn stops looking sun-burnt the day after every mow.
-Most Aussies have never sharpened the blade — be the rare neighbour who has, and your lawn will be the visibly nicer one in the street.
+Ten minutes a year and your lawn stops looking sun-burnt the day after every mow.
+Most Aussies have never sharpened their blade — be the rare neighbour who has, and your lawn will be the visibly nicer one in the street.
+While you’re at it, the full mower service guide covers oil, plug and filter at the same time, and if the lawn under that sharpened blade still looks patchy, the patchy-lawn fix covers the recovery routine.
+If you’re trimming hedges in the same gardening session, our hedge trim guide covers the psyllid-window timing for lillypilly.
+No dramas.